Tal500/django-reactive-framework/README.md

 This project is experimental and under development.

 # Notice
-Please ignore the following files, they are only for Heroku server deployment:
+Please ignore the following files, they are only for Heroku live example server deployment:
     Procfile
     requirements.txt